creativechain/crea/doc/exchangequickstart.md

 ### Run the container

 The below command will start a daemonized instance opening ports for p2p and RPC  while linking the directories we created for blockchain and wallet data inside the container.
-Fill in `TRACK_ACCOUNT` with the name of your exchange account that you want to follow.
 The `-v` flags are how you map directories outside of the container to the inside, you list the path to the directories you created earlier before the `:` for each `-v` flag.
 The restart policy ensures that the container will automatically restart even if your system is restarted.

 ```
-docker run -d --name cread-exchange --env TRACK_ACCOUNT=nameofaccount --env -p 1776:1776 -p 1886:1886 -v /path/to/creawallet:/var/creawallet -v /path/to/blockchain:/var/lib/cread/blockchain --restart always creary/crea
+docker run -d --name cread-exchange --env -p 1776:1776 -p 1996:1996 -v /path/to/creawallet:/var/creawallet -v /path/to/blockchain:/var/lib/cread/blockchain --restart always creary/crea
 ```

 You can see that the container is running with the `docker ps` command.

 To follow along with the logs, use `docker logs -f`.

-Initial syncing will take between 6 and 48 hours depending on your equipment, faster storage devices will take less time and be more efficient.
+Initial syncing will take between 5 minutes and 1 hour depending on your equipment, faster storage devices will take less time and be more efficient.
 Subsequent restarts will not take as long.

+### Receive notifications

+To receive notifications about an account it is necessary to have installed our developer and exchange package for Nodejs.
+You can see the documentation [here](https://github.com/creativechain/creary-tools/wiki).

 ### Running the cli_wallet